 Introducing alternative seats, such as therapy balls, saddle or wobble chairs, or balance cushions to enable active sitting for employees with a sedentary work

 Making active sitting the default option by placing the introduced alternative seats (see the previous means) in front of desks

 Replacing conventional sit-desks with height-adjustable desks to enable working by standing.

 Making working by standing the default option, for example, by commonly agreeing on a practice of leaving height-adjustable desks in the upper position at the end of the day.
 Until this practice becomes an automatic habit, employees can be reminded to adjust their desk height by attaching sticky notes on easily noticeable spots on their workstations.

-Introducing light exercise equipment, such as gym sticks, balance boards, resistance bands, or hanging bars, for employees to use, and placing this equipment on salient spots where employees typically pause for a moment and an opportunity for a short exercise break occurs.
-Such spots could be, for example, by the printer, micro, kettle, or coffee maker.
+Introducing light exercise equipment, e.g., gym sticks, balance boards, resistance bands, or hanging bars for employees to use, and placing them on salient spots where employees typically pause for a moment, and an opportunity for a short exercise break occurs (e.g., by printer, micro, kettle, or coffee maker)

 Encouraging stair-use by making the stairwell more visible and attractive, for example, with music, artwork, paintings, plants, and/or lighting.
 The effectiveness of this action can be increased by combining it with motivational messages and/or using directional signs (see section: Strengthen knowledge and skills).

 Encouraging stair-use by slowing down elevator doors or the elevator or escalator itself